TayfunOksuzoglu/dashboard/README.md

 # Dashboard React App

 This repository contains the source code for a responsive dashboard React app.
 The app is made to display various components, including charts, tables, and cards, to provide a comprehensive overview of different metrics.
-I did this to practice using a modular component library.

 ## Table of Contents